GlobalSuite® API

 Best practices and tips

-• Make sure to use a single API Key per application or integration performed.
+• Ensure you use a single API Key per application or integration performed.

 • Periodically change the API Key used for greater security.